When it comes to venture creation, there is always something for everyone.

 I personally love travel blogging.
 But for my writing career, the buck has always stopped with being versatile.
 I can write about anything.
 It is always about creativity.
 In a world where the internet plays a huge role in writing, you don’t need even a cent to get started.

 So, from writing for clients, some of whom I offered free or cheap services, I quickly gained ratings.
-That pushed me to a competitive edge and bringing paying clients my way in the process.
+That pushed me to a competitive edge and brought paying clients my way in the process.

 3. Spread the Word